Chipotle officially adds item inspired by viral TikTok trend to menu

 Attached video: Chipotle hiring for “burrito season”

-(WJW) – Chipotle is now taking pointers from TikTok as it plans to launch the new fajita quesadilla next month, after previously telling their stores to let customers order the “hack.”
+Chipotle is now taking pointers from TikTok as it plans to launch the new fajita quesadilla next month, after previously telling their stores to let customers order the “hack.”
+KTLA’s sister station WJW reports.

 The “hack,” according to numerous TikTok users, instructed Chipotle customers to try ordering a steak quesadilla with added toppings, namely the chain’s fajita-style sauteed veggies, extra cheese and sides of sour cream and vinaigrette, for dipping.
 Fans claim it tastes like a Philadelphia-style cheesesteak, which makes sense, seeing as the items share many of the same ingredients.